vladbalmos/mitzasql/README.md

 To run the tests during feature development run:

-    docker-compose up # necessary if the MySQL server is not installed on host tox
+    cp env.template .env # necessary if using Docker docker-compose up # necessary if using Docker tox

 To generate code coverage: